Like it or not, National League designated hitters limber up - WHIZ News

 “In general, I think the NL game is a much better game.
 The pitcher’s AB is not the point.
 It’s all the ramifications that the pitcher hitting has on the strategy of the game.
 More interesting game and tougher game to manage with pitcher hitting,” he said.

-With that, let’s take a meaty cut at what this might mean:
+With that, let’s take a meaty cut at what this might mean as NL DHs get limber with the lumber:

 WHO’S UP?